neicnordic/sftpbeamer/README.md

 - Download a folder as a zip file

 ##System Overview <a name="overview"></a>
-From [requirements](https://github.com/neicnordic/sftpbeamer/blob/master/requirements.txt), you could find what frameworks and tools are needed.
+In a word, SFTP Beamer as a web application is a proxy linking two remote SFTP/SSH servers.

-The following image show how SFTP Beamer links a user with the two SFTP/SSH servers.
+The following image show how a user is using SFTP Beamer to interact with the two remote SFTP/SSH servers.

 ![How SFTP Beamer links a user with the two SFTP/SSH servers](http://i.imgur.com/EXBqhpZ.png)